Script47/Toast/README.md

 ### Roadmap

-* Allow img in toast as in shown in the Bootstrap 4 documentation
+* Allow img in toast as is shown in the Bootstrap 4 documentation
 * Allow the option to prevent stacking
-* Allow the open to keep / remove from DOM
+* Allow the option to keep / remove from DOM

 ### Contributing